joanskenderi/Robotics-and-Artificial-Intelligence/README.md

 ---

-Disclaimer: The repo will be private or removed if the authors of the content do not agree for it to be used.
+Disclaimer: The repository will be private or removed if the authors do not agree for use of the content .

 ---